horga83/shellChatGPT/README.md

 endpoint and record the conversation.
 This option accepts various models, defaults to `text-davinci-003` if none set.

-Set option -cc to start the chatbot via the chat endpoint and use the turbo models.
+Set option -cc to start the chatbot via native chat completions and use the turbo models.

 Set -C (with -cc) to resume from last history session.